boffyd/UdacityMLOperations/starter_files/README.md

 ### Enable Logging
 The config.json file is downloaded from the Azure primary settings for the login/authentication details and is saved into the working directory to provide the appropriate subsription, resource ids etc for the work space which is used for logging.
+The log.py file is changed where the name now reflects the deployed model.

 Using gitbash as a terminal, the modified logs.py file which includes modifications to the original file to enable logging is run.
 This triggers an authenticaiton process that is enabled/approved in a web browser.